limsengwee/Poppet-Punch-3/README.md

 ## Build for Production

-1. Ensure your `.env.local` file is set up correctly with your API key.
+1. Ensure your `.env.local` file is set up correctly with your `VITE_GEMINI_API_KEY`.
 2. Run the build command:
     `npm run build`
-3. This will create a `dist` folder with the optimized, static application files.
-You can then deploy this folder to any static hosting service.
+3. This creates a `dist` folder with the optimized, static application files.
+You can deploy this folder to any static hosting service.

 To test the production build locally, you can use `npm run preview` or another static server like `serve`: